schpet/rails_components/README.md

 ## Usage

-A component is a template that yields, in `app/views/components` by default
+a component is a template that yields

 ```erb
 <!-- app/views/components/_my_cool_component.html.erb -->